iD Tech is based in Silicon Valley. We’re a privately held, family-run company. We’ve never gone public, nor do we plan to.

 Today, we’re known as the world leader in summer STEM education for kids and teens.
 And we’re on a tear.
 We do things differently than any other EdTech company—and that has resulted in massive, unprecedented success.

 In this article, I’ll share with you some of the secrets of our company (my Board of Directors has NOT authorized this content!), and what it takes to flourish with perpetuity over a span of 20 years.

 But first, let’s take a look at some of our winning stats, in no particular order...

 1. By the end of 2019, iD Tech will have trained nearly 500,000 students in STEM.

-2. We’ve built long-term relationships with 150 of the top universities on the planet, including Stanford, Caltech, Carnegie Mellon University, NYU, UCLA, Cambridge, Columbia, and The University of Hong Kong.
+2. We’ve built long-term relationships with 150 of the top universities on the planet, including Stanford, Caltech, Carnegie Mellon University, NYU, UCLA, Cambridge, and Columbia.
 See U.S. News & World Report's Top Global Universities ranking.
 You’ll find iD Tech at a majority of them.

 3. We’ve developed a lineup of 50 proprietary STEM courses, partnering with the world's most iconic companies like Epic Games, Adobe, Microsoft, and Google.
 We have the exclusive Fortnite Camp license from Epic Games, we’re the official educational partner of Ninja, we co-develop curriculum with universities, and even have curriculum endorsed by SWE (Society of Women engineers).